26 September 2022

 Clarifying section 28 should apply equally to all forms of copyright materials.

-We have called on the Government to clarify the intended effect of previous amendments to section 28 – that the exception should apply equally to all forms of copyright materials.
+The Exposure Draft Bill clarifies the intended effect of previous amendments to section 28 – that the exception should apply equally to all forms of copyright materials.

-A new exception for freely available materials
+An exception for freely available materials

 - ‘About us’ pages from websites such as Amnesty International, Oxfam and the Sydney Aquarium

-- free downloadable teaching ‘printables’ and worksheets, and educational materials designed for use by kids, or specifically stated to be for school use
+- free downloadable teaching ‘printables’and worksheets, and educational materials designed for use by kids, or specifically stated to be for school use

 - free educational resources on a health education partnership between Nestle and the Australian Institute of Sport